BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 There are a range of ways to achieve this, from fully managed solutions to more home-grown integrations.

 ### Amazon Workspaces Web
-A recently launched service by Amazon, comprising a fully managed, cloud-hosted browser pixel-streamed to the desktop.
+This is a recently launched service by Amazon, comprising a fully managed, cloud-hosted browser pixel-streamed to the desktop.

 It relies on a SAML-based identity provider for authentication, which could be AWS IAM Identity Center (successor to AWS Single Sign-On) if you already have that set up.
 It can be set up inside a VPC, if you have